vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 ## Summary

 In this post, I talked about what changed in WSL 2 to make docker run on this subsystem.
-To then briefly go through the Docker for Windows setup process, how you can get it running on WSL and how this works internally.
+To then go through the Docker for Windows setup process briefly, how you can get it running on WSL and how this works internally.
 I also showed you how to get docker up and running from scratch onto a new WSL instance.
 How to overcome any issues you might face when installing it from scratch and having it automatically start up when your WSL instance boots.
 This process can be scripted to save you time on your next setup and with help of `wsl --export` you can easily create an export that can be used as a backup.